Blueman2/BMPrivateAccess/README.md

-BMPrivateAccess is a single header library of private access utilities and macros, the library requires C++20.
+BMPrivateAccess is a single header library of private access utilities and macros, the library requires at least C++17.

 **Supports:**
 - Private members variable (including static members)